-We just led a webinar on customer winback for health and wellness businesses (related article: How To Win Back & Reactivate Clients, Customers, Members In Your Health & Wellness Business)…so I was especially fascinated (and appalled) by the customer service performance that entertained me at dinner tonight at our corner pizza place.
+We just led a webinar on customer winback for health and wellness businesses, so watched a customer service train-wreck with fascination tonight at our corner pizza place.

 Not many customers in the place.
 Guy sitting at the counter when we arrive is still there when OUR pizza is ready.
 He suddenly asks one of the staff, “Are those my pizzas there?”